-So here in my GitHub repository are some Ansible playbooks and related support files that I’ve created, which can be used for hardening servers running CentOS 7 and related Linux distributions such as Red Hat Enterprise Linux 7 and Amazon Linux.
+So here in my GitHub repository are some Ansible playbooks and related support files that I’ve created, which can be used for hardening servers running RHEL 7, CentOS 7 and related Linux distributions such as Amazon Linux 2.
 With some tweaking these playbooks could be easily modified for use with Ubuntu, Debian and other types of distro.

-To use these playbooks, check out the repo and you can run them with
+To use these playbooks, check out the repo and you can run the playbooks in the Ansible_RHEL_CentOS_hardening folder with

 ansible-playbook in the usual way.
 They assume the target servers are defined in your Ansible inventory as centosservers, but of course you can modify that if needed.

 If SELinux is active on your server(s) it will probably interfere with these playbooks, so you have the choice to disable it if you wish in order to run these playbooks.
 These playbooks could be later improved by adding options to take SELinux into account, if active.